• LoginLogin

 What kit should I wear?

-Please be aware that weather conditions can change and deteriorate rapidly in the Scottish Highlands and you should bring appropriate clothing to keep warm in any adverse weather.
-Please visit our Rider Zone for mandatory and recommended kit.
+Please be aware that weather conditions can change and deteriorate rapidly in the Scottish Highlands and we recommend you check the weather forecast and wear appropriate clothing to keep warm and dry in any adverse weather.

 Do I have to wear a helmet?

-We want everyone to complete the course and have a safe and enjoyable experience.
-For those participants who can no longer continue for mechanical, physical or medical reasons, the sweep team will take you and your bike back to the Event Hub in Inverness.
+For those participants who choose not to continue on open roads or can no longer continue due to a medical or mechanical reason, our sweep vehicle will collect and return you and your bike to the Event Hub in Inverness.

 Where does the event start and finish?